 Really, if you hadn’t heard about this one, where were you?
 In 2018, LA-based frontman Jered Threatin recruited a bunch of young musicians for his band and promised them a European tour; they would get to live out their rock’n’roll dreams playing to a devoted overseas crowd.

 It almost sounded too good to be true.
 It was.
 No one showed up to see Threatin, and rumours began to circulate online that something rather strange was going on at venues across the country.
 Meanwhile, the band did some digging online and discovered accusations that he had faked his fanbase.

 Guitarist Joe Prunera, bassist Gavin Carney and drummer Dane Davis quit the band and flew home, while Jered claimed it had all been an elaborate set-up to gain publicity, and that we were part of the “illusion”.

-Joe and Dane have since successfully sued for money they lost on the road, while Threatin are set to play the UK in November.
-But will they play, or will Jered orchestrate one more, erm, ‘illusion’?
+Joe and Dane successfully sued for money they lost on the road, while Threatin finally arrived in The UK in November 2019.
+It was, uhm, unusual.